 My dad and brother are both vegetarian and for them we have found a few places to eat.
 If you’re looking for vegetarian restaurants a great resource is The Happy Cow website: they currently list six places in Pamplona.
 Our favourite veggie places are Sarasate (on Calle Nicolas) and Herriko, which is next to the French Gate.

 Finally, a few extras I just have to mention: Mejillonera is the best fish and chip shop in Spain, with garlic covered potatas bravas and garlic covered calimari boaccadillos or muscles.
 This stand up food-shop is located on Calle Navarreria, just down hill from the cathedral.
 They always seem to be crazily crowded, but a visit here is a lot of fun and the beer and wine is super cheap (70c for a wine).

 Next door is Meson de Tortilla, which has an amazing array of tortillas.

-A place which always has a queue out the door is Pastas Beatriz on Calle Estafeta.
+A place which always has a queue out the door is Pastas Beatriz, which has recently moved from Calle Estafeta to Calle de Curia – opposite the pelegrino shop.
 This unassuming, old fashioned looking bakery serves the most amazing pastries.
 People will go in here and buy kilos of cakes!
 If you’re looking for a sugar-rush, pick me up – then this is the place to go.
 They are particularly famous for their garroticos, pastry rolls filled with chocolate paste.
 You have to be careful not to end up covered in the dribbly, soft chocolate.

 Drinks wise, there’s hundreds of great bars.
 The best areas to head to are Calle Estafeta, Calle San Nicolas/Calle San Gregoria and Calle Navarreria.
 There’s a great brew beer bar, Txirrintxa (see below), at the end of Calle Estafeta, opposite the bull ring.